szaumoor/ZSTweaks/README.md

 **Component 1655:** Make Crown of Lies more consequential when used

 -30 lore is generally not very important, since it's not used for any game interaction, just for identifying objects, which is ordinarily a mundane and inconsequential task.
-Therefore now it reduces lore by -15 BUT it also decreases Wisdom by 2, which would affect Cleric/Mages more, since they rely on Wisdom for spell slots in vanilla.
+Therefore now it reduces lore by -20 BUT it also decreases Wisdom by 2 (which would affect Cleric/Mages more), Detect Illusions by 10, and inflicts -2 vulnerability to Illusion magic, since they rely on Wisdom for spell slots in vanilla.
+This is compensated slightly such that it provides 2 spell slots for level 4 too (3 and 4).

 **Component 1656:** Make Helmet of Dumathoin very slightly more powerful